 Who can apply

 This call is open to any member of staff in the Research & Education and Technical & Experimental job families (any discipline or career stage) and doctoral students who are looking to engage the public with research.

 Doctoral students will need to secure permission from their supervisors in order to apply for this award.

 We welcome applications from all Faculties but would particularly welcome applications from Departments within the Faculty of Science and the Faculty of Engineering and Design to ensure we are providing adequate support across all Departments.
 We also particularly welcome applications made jointly with a researcher and an external partner who intend to work together for the project.

-- a plan to evaluate the success of the project, including the evaluation tools to be used, must be included in the project bid.
+- a plan to evaluate the success of the project, including the evaluation tools to be used

 Applications will be reviewed by a panel made up of: